aamaanaa/jetbrains-trial-reset/README.md

 ### About
-This tool resets the trial period back to zero afther the trail period of 30 days has been used up, effectivly giving you the tool for free.
+This tool resets the trial period back to zero afther the trial period of 30 days has been used up, effectivly giving you the tool for free.

 ### Requirements